Robin-mlh/TKPass/README.md

     ./tkp.py password

-Or to check the strength of the password "qwER43@!":
+Or to check its strength:

-    ./tkp.py check -p qwER43@!
+    ./tkp.py check

 ### Open the configuration file `tkp.conf` to change important settings used by TKPass.